-Words by Leonardo Bonello, Partner, Ganado Advocates
+Words by Leonard Bonello, Partner, Ganado Advocates

 The term ‘smart contracts’ has come to the fore very recently and is often used in many discussions relating to blockchain.
 It may, therefore, be surprising to know that the term has been coined over twenty years ago by computer scientist Nick Szabo.